TH-Programming/ccprocessor/ReadMe.md

 To use this program:
 1. Clone to your local machine.
-2. cd into the ccprocessor folder.
+2. CD into the ccprocessor folder.
+3. Type "bundle install" and press enter

 At this point you have 2 options to run this program: